 Other companies have also attempted to address this environmental issue with flameless cremation (resomation) using alkaline hydrolysis to rapidly break down the remains.
 Human composting or recomposition is another green burial alternative that has beneficial effects since it addresses space issues in rural areas.

-The Infinity Burial Suit or mushroom burial suit is one of the most remarkable in the green burial industry because it addresses the toxins in our body.
+The Infinity Burial Suit or mushroom burial suit is one of the most remarkable in the green burial industry because it addresses the toxins in our bodies.

 The mushroom suit eliminates the need for hazardous formaldehyde and GHG-emitting cremation.
 The mushroom suit also does not require a casket, which is more eco-friendly.
 It is also wallet-friendly because the cost is significantly lower than the average funeral and less expensive than cremating a body.